MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/refactor-ibm-ztpf-mainframe-content.md

 ### Alternatives

 This solution supports deployment in containers, VMs, or virtual machine scale sets.
 Unlike VMs, containers and scale sets can scale in and out rapidly.
-Because the unit of scaling shifts to containers, infrastructure utilization is optimized.
+Because the unit of scaling is containers, infrastructure utilization is optimized.

 You can use the legacy web-application presentation layer virtually unchanged to minimize user retraining.
 Alternatively, you can update the web-application presentation layer with modern UX frameworks.